You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 Increased dopamine in the reward circuitry is not a sign of addiction.
 More commonly, it’s a sign of increased motivation and determination.

-Video games, it turns out, make your brain produce a lot of dopamine, something that if you use it properly, can make you highly optimistic and motivated towards the task at hand (which, in this case, would be to learn a new skill).
+Video games, it turns out, make your brain produce a lot of dopamine, something that if you use it properly, can make you highly optimistic and motivated towards the task at hand (which, in this case, would be to upskill).

 At first glance, this idea seems great.
 You only need to play some video games and all of a sudden you’ll be motivated, right?
 Well, sorry to burst your bubble but it’s not quite that.

 The idea is that you use the effect of playing video games during your skill acquisition.
-Make your learning into an engaging and challenging game.
+Make your upskilling into an engaging and challenging game.

 When you have high dopamine levels in the reward circuitry, you worry less about the effort required, and you find it easier to imagine and predict success.
 This translates into higher determination and lower frustration in the face of setbacks.